-Particulars TDS Rate Documents required (if any) Foreign Institutional Investors (FIIs) / Foreign Portfolio Investors (FPIs) 20% (plus applicable surcharge and cess) FPI Registration number/certificate Other Non-Resident Shareholders 20% (plus applicable surcharge and cess) or tax treaty rate whichever is beneficial To avail beneficial rate of tax treaty following tax documents would be required: 1.
-Tax Residency certificate issued by revenue authority of country of residence of shareholder for the year in which dividend is received 2.
-PAN 3.
-Form 10F filled & duly signed 4.
-Self-declaration for non-existence of permanent establishment/ fixed base in India (Note: Application of beneficial Tax Treaty Rate shall depend upon the completeness of the documents submitted by the Non- Resident shareholder and review to the satisfaction of the Company) Indian branch of a Foreign Bank Nil Lower tax deduction certificate u/s 195(3) obtained from Income Tax Authority Self-declaration confirming that the income is received on its own account and not on behalf of the Foreign Bank Availability of Lower/Nil tax deduction certificate issued by Income Tax Department u/s 197 of Income Tax Act, 1961 Rate Specified in Certificate Lower tax deduction certificate obtained from Income Tax Authority
+Particulars TDS Rate Documents required (if any) Foreign Institutional Investors (FIIs) / Foreign Portfolio Investors (FPIs) 20% (plus applicable surcharge and cess) FPI Registration number/certificate Other Non-Resident Shareholders 20% (plus applicable surcharge and cess) or tax treaty rate whichever is beneficial of shareholder for the year in which The Indian branch of a Foreign Bank Nil Lower tax deduction certificate u/s 195(3) obtained from Income Tax Authority Self-declaration confirming that the income is received on its account and not on behalf of the Foreign Bank

-8.3.
+Availability of Lower/Nil tax deduction certificate issued by Income Tax Department u/s 197 of Income Tax Act, 1961 Lower tax deduction certificate obtained from the Income Tax Authority

+9.3.
 Other Information relating to dividends

-- 8.3.1.
-The Company will issue soft copy of the TDS certificate to its shareholders through email registered with the Company/Registrar & Share Transfer Agent, post payment of the dividend.
-Shareholders will be able to download the TDS certificate from the Income Tax Department's website https://incometaxindiaefiling.gov.in (refer to Form 26AS). - 8.3.2.
-The aforesaid documents such as Form 15G/15H, documents under section 196, 197A, FPI Registration Certificate, Tax Residency Certificate, Lower Tax certificate etc. can be uploaded on this link: on or before 22nd August, 2020, 5.00 pm to enable the Company to determine the appropriate TDS/ withholding tax rate applicable.
-Any communication on the tax determination/deduction received post 5.00 pm of 22nd August, 2020 shall not be considered.
-Further, any communication received through any other means except the above link will be ignored. - 8.3.3.
-Application of TDS rate is subject to necessary verification by the Company of the shareholder details as available in Register of Members as on the Record Date, and other documents available with the Company/Registrar & Share Transfer Agent. - 8.3.4.
-In case TDS is deducted at a higher rate, an option is still available with the shareholder to file the return of income and claim an appropriate refund. - 8.3.5.
-In the event of any income tax demand (including interest, penalty, etc.) arising from any misrepresentation, inaccuracy or omission of information provided by the Member(s), such Member(s) will be responsible to indemnify the Company and also, provide the Company with all information / documents and co-operation in any appellate proceedings.
+- 9.3.1.
+The Company will issue a soft copy of the TDS certificate to its shareholders through email registered with the Company/ Registrar & Share Transfer Agent, post payment of the dividend.
+Shareholders will be able to download the TDS certificate from the Income Tax Department's website https://incometax.gov.in (refer to Form 26AS). - 9.3.2.
+The documents mentioned above such as Form 15G/ 15H, documents under section 196, 197A, FPI Registration Certificate, Tax Residency Certificate, Lower Tax certificate etc. can be submitted to Company/Registrar & Share Transfer Agent either physically or by email to investor@dutronindia.com and ahmedabad@linkintime.co.in on or before 31st August, 2021 by 5.00 pm to enable the Company to determine the appropriate TDS / withholding tax rate applicably.
+Any communication on the tax determination/deduction received post 5.00 pm of 31st August, 2021 shall not be considered.
+Further, any communication received through any other means except physical submission or email will be ignored. - 9.3.3.
+Application of TDS rate is subject to necessary verification by the Company of the shareholder details as available in Register of Members as on the Record Date, and other documents available with the Company / Registrar & Share Transfer Agent. - 9.3.4.
+In case TDS is deducted at a higher rate, an option is still available with the shareholder to file the return of income and claim an appropriate refund. - 9.3.5.
+In the event of any income tax demand (including interest, penalty, etc.) arising from any misrepresentation, inaccuracy or omission of information provided by the Member/s, such Member/s will be responsible for indemnifying the Company and also, provide the Company with all information / documents and co-operation in any appellate proceedings.

-9. Joining and Voting at Annual General Meeting
+10. Joining and Voting at the Annual General Meeting